bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 What's common between `continue`, `break`, `return` and `throw`?
 They are all control flow statements and internally, return a [completion record](https://tc39.es/ecma262/#sec-completion-record-specification-type).

-Statements within a block of code are normally run one-by-one and the process ends when the last statement has finished execution.
+Statements within a block of code are normally run one-by-one till it reaches the last statement.
 Control flow statements change that normal order of execution.
 They let us exit prematurely or jump back to a different block of code.
 This is known as non-local transfer of control.

 <!--
 ⬆️ It might be hard to think of `return` statements as "exiting prematurely".
 After all, that's how we are supposed to return any value from a function.